The Maritime Standard Newsletter:

 Website: https://tmstankerconference.com/

 The conference attracted key decision makers and opinion formers who were able to highlight the opportunities that exist, not just for ship owners and operators active in the tanker markets, but those delivering products and services to this sector of the shipping industry.
-The ongoing problems caused by the pandemic were naturally a key area of discussion, as were the environmental issues facing the shipping industry at the present time.
-Digitalisation was also high on the agenda as were safety and security and crew wellbeing.

 The TMS Tanker Conferences have successfully raised the profile of this sector of the shipping business, both regionally and globally.
 As a result, the Conference is widely recognised as being as one of the highlights of the tanker shipping calendar.